-6. Use the GUI, the cmgr command, or the cmgr template (/var/cluster/cmgr-templates/cmgr-create-node), to define the node.
+Use the GUI, the cmgr command, or the template script (/var/cluster/cmgr-templates/cmgr-create-node) to define the node.

 Note: This node must be defined from one of nodes that is already in the cluster.

 7. Use the cmgr command or the GUI to add the node to the cluster.